RH203/library-system-ITTS/README.md

 # library-system-ITTS
-Creating a library system using language c
+Create a library system using C language